-Policy Policy title Strategic/ Local Comment

-ef: December to 5 The application of the control of the

-51 Presumption In Favour of Strategic The application of the presumption will

-Sustainable Development have implications for how communities

-engage in neighbourhood planning.

-52 Amount of new housing and Strategic Neighbourhood plans should support

-economic provision the strategic development needs set

-out in the Local Plan, including policies

-for housing and economic

-development.

-3 Settlement Hierarchy Strategic The policy sets out the overarching

-direction of development.

-64 Countryside Both The policy sets out the overarching

-direction of development.

-Neighbourhood Plans may modify the

-Countryside designation shown on the

-Policies Map.

-55 Design of new development Both Local and neighbourhood plans should

-develop robust and comprehensive

-policies that set out the quality of

-development that will be expected for

-the area.
-A Neighbourhood Plan can

-consider matters of local significance

-which would not be applicable in a Local

-Plan policy.

-11 Housing provision: planning Both A neighbourhood plan can propose

-permissions allocating alternative sites to those in a

-Local Plan but should not be used to

-constrain the delivery of a strategic site

-allocated for development in the Local

-Plan.
-This policy includes both strategic

-and non-strategic sites.
-The following is

-a strategic site because it is essential to

-achieving the wider vision and

-aspirations in the Local Plan:

-H1j Land north of Grange Road,

-Hugglescote

-12 Housing provision: Both A neighbourhood plan can propose

-resolutions allocating alternative sites to those in a

-Local Plan but should not be used to

-constrain the delivery of a strategic site

-allocated for development in the Local

-Plan.
-This policy includes both strategic
+Policy Policy title Strategic/ Comment ref: Local S1 Presumption In Favour of Sustainable Development Strategic The application of the presumption will have implications for how communities engage in neighbourhood planning.
+S2 Amount of new housing and economic provision Strategic Neighbourhood plans should support the strategic development needs set out in the Local Plan, including policies for housing and economic development.
+S3 Settlement Hierarchy Strategic The policy sets out the overarching direction of development.
+S4 Countryside Both The policy sets out the overarching direction of development.
+Neighbourhood Plans may modify the Countryside designation shown on the Policies Map.
+S5 Design of new development Both Local and neighbourhood plans should develop robust and comprehensive policies that set out the quality of development that will be expected for the area.
+A Neighbourhood Plan can consider matters of local significance which would not be applicable in a Local Plan policy.
+H1 Housing provision: planning permissions Both A neighbourhood plan can propose allocating alternative sites to those in a Local Plan but should not be used to constrain the delivery of a strategic site allocated for development in the Local Plan.
+This policy includes both strategic and non-strategic sites.
+The following is a strategic site because it is essential to achieving the wider vision and aspirations in the Local Plan: H1j Land north of Grange Road, Hugglescote H2 Housing provision: resolutions Both A neighbourhood plan can propose allocating alternative sites to those in a Local Plan but should not be used to constrain the delivery of a strategic site allocated for development in the Local Plan.
+This policy includes both strategic and non-strategic sites.
+The following are strategic sites because they are essential to achieving the wider vision